semih/semih.github.io/_posts/2023-01-11-dockerize-spring-boot-application.md

 tags: [java, docker, container]
 published: true
 ---
+Docker is a Linux container management tool that enables users to publish their own container images and download those that are published by others.

+The way to containerize your application is to create a Dockerfile.
+A **Dockerfile** is a file that contains the instructions for creating a Docker image.

+A **container** is a sandbox running on your computer that is isolated from all other processes.
+To make a docker image, you have to write script in Dockerfile.
+A container:
+- is a runnable instance of an image
+- can be run on local machines, virtual machines or cloud.
+- is portable
+- is isolated from other containers

+A **docker image** is an instance of a container.
+When running a container, it uses an isolated filesystem.
+A container image provides this customized filesystem.
+Because the image contains the container's filesystem, it must contain everything required to run an application, all dependencies, configurations, scripts, binaries, and so on.
+The image also includes additional container configuration.
+To make container from image, you have to run ```docker run IMAGE``` command.

-In this post, we are goint to use Docker to create an image of a Spring Boot application and run it in a container.
+In this post, we are going to use the Docker to construct an image of a Spring Boot application and run it in a container.
+We can send this image we created to the DockerHub with the ```docker push``` command and let the application be downloaded and used by others.
+I'll go through the steps required for this in order.

 **1. create a Spring Boot application**
 Let's generate a Spring Boot application with a standard maven plugin that includes Spring Web dependency.